 FACTOIDS & TRIVIA

 The second style SB-2 was introduced in 1987.
-As with the second style SB-1, the body wood changed from maple to ash and a new style neck pickup was used.
+As with the second style SB-1 a new style neck pickup was used.
 The bridge pickup is the same unit as used on the first style SB-1/SB-2 and Lynx basses.
-The pickguard was upgraded to a lacquered metal type and the old style L-1000/L-2000 chrome metal knobs were fitted in place of the black plastic knobs.
-Unlike any other G&L bass, except for the ASAT Bass, the second style SB-2 was equipped with a narrow Jazz Bass type neck.
-The narrow neck was optional on other G&Ls beginning in late 1987, but it was only standard on the SB-2 and ASAT Bass.
+The pickguard was upgraded to a powder coated metal type and the old style L-1000/L-2000 chrome metal knobs were fitted in place of the black plastic knobs.
+Along with the ASAT Bass, the second style SB-2 was the only G&L bass to be equipped with a narrow 1 1/2 inch nut width as standard.
+The narrow neck was optional on other G&Ls beginning in late 1987, but is rare to find.
 An interesting feature of the second style SB-2 is that the controls consist solely of a volume knob for each pickup.
 Most basses with a P-J pickup configuration have a master volume, master tone and a pickup blend control.

 G&L SB-2 (March 1989)